rosydiazl/Plenty-of-Cats-BE/README.md

 8. Create a psql database for your app
 9. Add the database name to the .env file using the key DB_NAME_DEV
 10. Generate a secret key using this tool and add it to the .env file using the key SECRET

-## Problems to be solved in future iterations

-In future iterations, users will be able to:

-1. Upload their own pictures when they're creating a profile and see it displayed on the Bootstrap Card.
-2. 'Match' with other users when they both 'like' each other.
-3. Chat with their matches (using Socket)